Chart Color Schemes

 Population growth drivers in Seville Grove are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Seville Grove statistical area (Lv2) is estimated to be around 12,725 as of November 2025.
-This figure reflects an increase of 1,317 people since the 2021 Census, which reported a population of 11,408.
-The change was inferred from the resident population estimate of 12,722 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,932 persons per square kilometer, placing Seville Grove in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 11.5% since the 2021 census exceeded the national average of 9.7%.
-Natural growth contributed approximately 54.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Seville Grove's population is estimated at around 12,725 as of Feb 2026.
+This reflects an increase of 1,317 people (11.5%) since the 2021 Census, which reported a population of 11,408 people.
+The change was inferred from the resident population of 12,722 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,932 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Seville Grove's 11.5% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-According to population projections, a population increase just below the median of national areas is expected for Seville Grove (SA2), with an increase of 1,583 persons to 2041, reflecting a total increase of 12.4% over the 17 years.
+Looking at population projections moving forward, a population increase just below the median of national areas is expected.
+The suburb is expected to increase by 1,583 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.4% in total over the 17 years.

 Frequently Asked Questions - Population